-- Ask why?
-Why do they see it as a possible future role?
-What is the reason or motivation behind their choice? - The job list: Refer to the list of jobs captured on the board.
+Ask why?
+Why do they see their preferred job as a possible future role?
+What is the reason or motivation behind their choice?

+The job list: Refer to the list of jobs captured on the board.
 Were any non-traditional choices made?
 Go through the list of jobs, discuss what is involved and then ask who else might like to do them.
 For example, ask boys about being a nurse or teacher and girls a surgeon or a coder.
 Are the responses stereotypical?
 Keep asking why.
 Gently challenge any stereotypical thinking.

-Activity z: "Like me" or "Not like me"
+Activity 2: 'Like me' or 'Not like me'